personal growth and travel blog on my canvas homepage banner image

 Backpacking South America was one of the best decisions that I ever took.
 And the nine months I spent there is the shining skyline of my chaotic life.

-As I returned back and tried to stand straight on Indian grounds again, someone told me about a writing competition that was looking for entries from women who had traveled solo to South America.
+As I returned and tried to stand straight on Indian grounds again, someone told me about a writing competition that was looking for entries from women who had traveled solo to South America.

 Yes, I was one of those women.